Selecting a Selenium Grid infrastructure in an enterprise

 Selenium Grid is the common approach for a Selenium cross browser testing infrastructure.
 Selenium Grid allows to run tests on multiple browser / OS combinations in parallel and helps reduce test suite execution times significantly.

 There are three main options for setting up a Selenium Grid infrastructure:

-- On-premise homegrown
+- On-premises homegrown

 - SaaS / Cloud

-- On-premise vendor managed
+- On-premises vendor managed

 One of the main advantages of Selenium is the ability to run the same test script against multiple Browser / Operating System combinations.

 There are two main components to a Selenium setup.